TurboTax vs CPA: Which Is Right for You in 2025?

 CPA vs TurboTax for Self-Employed Individuals and Business Owners

 This is where the gap between a CPA and DIY software becomes substantial.
+Self-employed taxpayers and business owners face issues such as:

-Income classification
+Income classification.

-Expense substantiation
+Expense substantiation.

-Estimated tax planning
+Estimated tax planning.

-Entity structure decisions
+Entity structure decisions.

 TurboTax can generate forms, but it does not advise on strategy.
 A CPA, on the other hand, coordinates tax filing with accurate records, which often ties directly to ongoing bookkeeping support rather than a once-a-year filing exercise.
+For LLC and S-Corp owners, CPA involvement is often the difference between compliance and costly errors.

 Audit Risk and IRS Support: A Key Difference